jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_plan.md

 -----|------------
 {% include inline_imageClient.html file="tb_plan_analysis.png" alt="Analysis" %} | Click to show Analysis of Query for the selected plan.
 Click **View** to show the Execution Plan.
 Click **More** to show the SQL Statement.
 {% include inline_imageClient.html file="tb_plan_execution.png" alt="Execution Plan" %} | Click to show the Execution Plan.
-{% include inline_imageClient.html file="tb_plan_operation.png" alt="Operation" %} | Click to show operation of each session for the selected plan.
+{% include inline_imageClient.html file="tb_plan_operation.png" alt="Operation" %} | Click to show the operation of each session for the selected plan.
 Note that you can show/hide columns using **Organize Columns**.
 {% include inline_imageClient.html file="tb_plan_sql.png" alt="SQL" %} | Click to show the SQL statement for the selected plan.
+{% include inline_imageClient.html file="tb_plan_objects.png" alt="SQL" %} | Click to show a tabular view of all objects in use by the plan and the operations they are used in.

 {% include tip.html content="While the Session Status is running there is an option to **View SQL for Batch**." %}